 Kill Team: Octarius rules

-In a July 13 article, GW made the surprising announcement that, unlike its predecessors – which were effectively variants of, or add-ons to, Warhammer 40k – the new Kill Team 2nd Edition would completely eschew the 40k ruleset, and that its “every rule is bespoke”.
+In a July 13 article, shortly after announcing the new edition, GW made the surprising announcement that, unlike its predecessors – which were effectively variants of, or add-ons to, Warhammer 40k – the new Kill Team 2nd Edition would completely eschew the 40k ruleset, and that its “every rule is bespoke”.

-Here’s what we know so far about those new “bespoke” rules:
+Here’s what you need to know about those new “bespoke” rules: